-These carburetors have been designed and calibrated as a universal replacement carburetor for passenger cars and light truck applications equipped with V-6 and V-8 engines.
+These carburetors have been designed and calibrated as a universal carburetor for light truck applications.
 It is designed for use on "square" flange intake manifolds.
-Carburetor adapters are not recommended to adapt to "spread" bore intake manifolds, since adapters may have an adverse effect on cylinder-to-cylinder distribution and ultimately, total engine performance.
-However, some manifolds may be universal (such as Weiand® 8125).
+Carburetor adapters are not recommended to adapt to "spread" bore intake manifolds, since adapters may have an adverse affect on cylinder-to-cylinder distribution and ultimately, total engine performance.
+However, some manifolds may be universal.
 Please check with Holley's Avenger Technical Service Department if you have any questions.